 Spread a white cloth under some tall plants.
 Shake the plants and observe any critters that fall onto the sheet.

-Materials: For each small group: Insect Safari Card; clipboard and pencil; collecting kit including bug jars, hand lenses, surveyor’s tape, small piece of white sheet or pillowcase.
+Materials: for each small group: Insect Safari Card, clipboards, pencils; collecting kit including bug jars, magnifying lenses, surveyor’s tape, piece of white sheet, pillowcase or shower curtain; emergency sting kit, if necessary.

 Objective: To record observations about an insect.